-Club membership card (7oaks or invited clubs, see individual regs) and a non-race National B licence available from the Motor Sports Association (MSA) for £34.
+Club membership card (7oaks or invited clubs, see individual regs) and a Intersport licence available from Motorsport UK for £46.
 For cars running in production classes, the MOT certificate, insurance and tax.

 There are numerous classes for a great variety of vehicles although constraints on some venues may mean that not all classes are allowed.
 For example, some venues exclude single-seater racing cars over two litres.
 There are classes for most road going vehicles and it is fairly common for cars in production classes to be driven to and from the venue.

-You will need an MSA approved helmet and fire-retardant overalls.
+You will need an Motorsport UK approved helmet and fire-retardant overalls.
 There is no requirement at present for a roll cage in production classes, but if one is fitted it needs to be of an approved type.
 Cars in production classes will need current tax, insurance and MOT.

 What will it cost

-Entry fees are currently between £50 and £100 an event depending on venue.
+Entry fees are currently between £80 and £170 an event depending on the venue.

 What can I enter

-The club runs a championship of 16 rounds of which 10 count.
+The club runs a championship of at least 25 rounds of which 10 count.
 There are also many other sprint and hillclimb events to which our members are invited.

 The down side - possible pitfalls.
 You will be driving at a higher speed than is possible on the road and the cars can, and do, sometimes break.
 If you have driven to the event it may need to be taken home by trailer.